Interstate 5

 A jersey barrier separates the two directions of Interstate 5 as we continue downhill.
 Photo taken 03/31/05.

-The next exit along Interstate 5 north is Exit 786, Junction California 96/State of Jefferson Scenic Byway.
+The next exit along Interstate 5 north is Exit 786, California 96/State of Jefferson Scenic Byway.
 Use this exit for the rest area.
 Photo taken 03/31/05.

 Visitor information and the Klamath River recreation area is located at Exit 786.
 Photo taken 03/31/05.

-Northbound Interstate 5 reaches Exit 786, Junction California 96/State of Jefferson Scenic Byway and Rest Area.
-California 96 is a north-south state highway that begins at Exit 786 and travels west along the Klamath River to Happy Camp, then turns south until ending at California 299 at Willow Creek.
+Northbound Interstate 5 reaches Exit 786, California 96/State of Jefferson Scenic Byway and Rest Area.
+California 96 is a north-south state route that begins at Exit 786 and travels west along the Klamath River to Happy Camp, then turns south until ending at California 299 at Willow Creek.
 At Weitchpec, California 96 meets California 169, which is the location where the Klamath River and Trinity River merge together.
 The Klamath River follows California 169 northwest to the Pacific Coast near the town of Klamath (note: California 169 is unconstructed between Johnsons and Klamath Glen; it is unlikely this segment will ever be constructed).
 Photo taken 03/31/05.

 At the gore point for Exit 786 is this unique exit number and rest area sign pair.
 Exit 786 is the final California state route interchange along Interstate 5 north.
 After crossing the Klamath River, Old U.S. 99 merges back onto the Interstate 5 freeway.
 Photo taken 03/31/05.